segmentio/segment-docs/src/connections/spec/common.md

 | userAgent                | ✅            |               | ✅                 |
 | timezone                 |              | ✅             | ✅                 |

-- IP Address isn't collected by Segment's libraries, but is instead filled in by Segment's servers when it receives a message for **client side events only**.
+- IP Address isn't collected by Segment's libraries, but is instead filled in by Segment's servers when it receives a message for **client side events only**. **NOTE** Segment does not currently support collecting IP addresses v6.
 - The Android library collects `screen.density` with [this method](/docs/connections/spec/common/#context-fields-automatically-collected).

 To pass the context variables which are not automatically collected by Segment's libraries, you must manually include them in the event payload.
 The following code shows how to pass `groupId` as the context field of Analytics.js's `.track()` event: